Lassie

 What is the dog vaccinated against?

 Canine distemper is caused by a virus called Canine Distemper Virus (CDV).
 Canine distemper can lead to a very serious illness which unfortunately often results in death for affected dogs.
-Thanks to the fact that we in Sweden are good at vaccinating our puppies, this disease is very rare.
+Thanks to the fact that we in Sweden and Germany are good at vaccinating our puppies, this disease is very rare.

 - Hepatitis